 Back on May 28, Apple confirmed that it was buying Beats for $3 billion, the largest single acquisition in the company’s history.
 That followed weeks of rumors, as it was widely understood that Apple was on the lookout to break into the music streaming business.
 While Apple had been reportedly developing its own product, the company just decided it would rather take the already successful new beats Music under its wing.

 The deal also includes the highly lucrative Beats By Dre headphones, which have become popular over the years, despite their high prices.

 “Today we are excited to officially welcome Beats Music and Beats Electronics to the Apple family,” Apple said in a statement Friday.
 “Music has always held a special place in our hearts, and we’re thrilled to join forces with a group of people who love it as much as we do.”

 Bloomberg reported earlier this week that part of the deal closing does include cutting around 200 jobs from Beats.
-The company has about 700 workers, but there is some overlap in positions between it and Apple.
+The company has about 700 workers, but there is some overlap between it and Beats.